 3. Soak Cotton Pads

 A drop of makeup remover will not do the trick.
-Both Gerstein and Ma recommend soaking two cotton pads with your makeup remover of choice and gently pressing the pads onto your lashes.
+Gerstein recommends soaking two cotton pads with your makeup remover of choice and gently pressing the pads onto your lashes.
 Hold there for at least 30 seconds, and if need be, lightly massage the area for no more than 15 seconds.
 Wipe off the excess remover with a clean pad and or water, and your waterproof mascara should no longer be visible.

 4. Clean Up With Q-Tips

-If your mascara tends to settle along your lash line, Ma recommends using a Q-tip to gently clean up the area.
+If your mascara tends to settle along your lash line, use a Q-tip to gently clean up the area.
+Remember to let the mascara dry before you go in with the cotton swab to prevent it from smearing and messing up your eyeshadow.